Professional wrestling in Russia: Russian Empire

-Ivan Zaikin told: "you can't make a wrestler endure serious 'bur' fights every day.
+Ivan Zaikin said: "you can't make a wrestler endure serious 'bur' fights every day.
 He just can't stand too much tension, and the audience won't enjoy it either".
 The best wrestlers rarely faced each other, as each defeat sidelined them.

-According to Ivan Poddubny's recollections, there was the following hierarchy: "At the highest level of the wrestling hierarchy were "technicals", or, as they were also called, "pirouettes" — wrestlers who had a perfect command of wrestling techniques.
+According to Ivan Poddubny's recollections, there was the following hierarchy:At the highest level of the wrestling hierarchy were "technicals", or, as they were also called, "pirouettes"—wrestlers who had a perfect command of wrestling techniques.
 Below them stood "loggers".
-And on the lowest step were wrestlers, who were contemptuously called "padding", those who by order of the director of the championship lost by pinfall".

-Circus historian Evgeny Kuznetsov writes: "...circus without championships became equally unthinkable both in the capital and in the provinces, where wrestling, which had completely lost its sporting character, took rude, punishing forms".
+And on the lowest step were wrestlers, who were contemptuously called "padding", those who by order of the director of the championship lost by pinfall.Circus historian Evgeny Kuznetsov writes: "...circus without championships became equally unthinkable both in the capital and in the provinces, where wrestling, which had completely lost its sporting character, took rude, punishing forms".
 Count George Ribopierre achieved that wrestling was allowed in the fourth week of Lent, when all other entertainments were closed: he proved that wrestling is not a spectacle, but a sport.
 Pictures of Poddubny, Hackenschmidt, and Stanislaus Zbyszko sold by the thousands.